Blueberryfi/Bloom-protocol/README.md

 - `uint256 minBorrowerDeposit`: The minimum amount of tokens a borrower can Deposit to open up an order to be matched.
 - `uint256 commitPhaseDuration`: How much time users should have to commit as borrowers/lenders from contract deployment.
-- `uint256 poolPhaseDuration`: How long the pool should hold the treasuries before swapping back and allowing people to withdraw, **highly recommended** to set this to the maturity length of the underlying treasuries as the pool has no liquidation mechanism.
+- `uint256 poolPhaseDuration`: How long the pool should hold the treasuries before swapping back and allowing people to withdraw. allowing people to withdraw.
 - `uint256 lenderReturnBps`: The fixed return lenders are to receive in basis points e.g. `10000` means lenders will receive 100% of their capital back (0% return), `10030` would represent 103% or a 3% yield.